suyash-more/NodeExpressMongoDBDockerApp/README.md

 Application demo designed to show how Node.js and MongoDB can be run in Docker containers.
 The app uses Mongoose to create a simple database that stores Docker commands and examples.

-Interested in learning more about Docker?
-Visit https://www.pluralsight.com/courses/docker-web-development to view my Docker for Web Developers course.

 ### Starting the Application with Docker Containers:

 1. Install Docker for Windows or Docker for Mac (If you're on Windows 7 install Docker Toolbox: http://docker.com/toolbox).